 Telephone: 020 3448 8948

-If you wish to make an appointment to see one of our team, please contact an individual consultant direct:
+If you wish to spend some time with our team, please contact an individual consultant direct:

 The Epilepsy Group at The NHNN at Queen Square and Sir William Gowers Centre in Chalfont St Peter provides a comprehensive service for patients with epilepsy and for those with suspected seizures.